shavlenkov/book-inventory-system/README.md

 8. Connect to the container:

    `docker exec -it book-inventory-system_laravel.test_1 bash`
-    1. Give the correct access rights to the storage and bootstrap folders:
+    1. Give the correct access rights to the bootstrap folder:

        `chmod -R 777 ./bootstrap`
     2. Generate App Key: